 As election campaign heats up, comedian Mark Russell returning to Ford’s Theatre

 Installation of Fr.
-Byrne at Our Lady of Mercy
+Defayette at Church of the Resurrection

 Seek First The Kingdom